 The Company's legal obligations associated with the retirement of long-lived assets are recognized at fair value at the time the obligations are incurred.
 Accretion expense is recognized through the expected settlement date of the obligation.
 Obligations are incurred at the time development of a mine commences for underground and surface mines or construction begins for support facilities, refuse areas and slurry ponds.
-The obligation's fair value is determined using discounted cash flow techniques and is based upon permit requirements and various estimates and assumptions, including estimates of disturbed acreage, reclamation costs and assumptions regarding productivity.
+The obligation's fair value is determined using discounted cash flow techniques and is based upon permit requirements and various estimates and assumptions that would be used by market participants, including estimates of disturbed acreage, reclamation costs and assumptions regarding productivity.
 Upon initial recognition of a liability, a corresponding amount is capitalized as part of the carrying value of the related long-lived asset.
-Amortization of the related asset is recorded on a units-of-production basis over the mine's estimated recoverable reserves.
-See additional discussion in Note 12, "Asset Retirement Obligations."
+Amortization of the related asset is recorded on a units-ofproduction basis over the mine's estimated recoverable reserves.
+Any difference between the recorded obligation and the actual cost of reclamation is recorded in profit or loss in the period the obligation is settled.
+See additional discussion in Note 10, "Asset Retirement Obligations."